python-useful-helpers/exec-helpers/doc/source/SSHClient.rst

         :param ssh_config: Other ssh config
         :type ssh_config: SSHConfig
-        :returns: Composite from 2 configs with priority of second one
+        :return: Composite from 2 configs with priority of second one
         :rtype: SSHConfig

     .. py:attribute:: hostname